 KWYA provides a framework for participants to identify and explore racial and ethnic identity and to understand how one’s race and ethnicity impacts both personal and professional interactions.
-The 3-part process includes participating in a Pre-Workshop Teleconference (about 1 hour), completing the Pre-Workshop Learning Workbook (about 2-3 hours), and attending and participating in the 2-day in-person workshop.
+The 3-part process includes participating in a Pre-Workshop Teleconference (about 1 hour), completing the Participant Handbook (about 2-3 hours), and attending and participating in the 2-day in-person workshop.
 KWYA is open to State and Tribal child welfare workers, child advocates, foster parents, juvenile justice staff, teachers and other educators, law enforcement, service providers, and other community partners.

 For information on a workshop near you, please visit:

 If you would like to sign up for a KWYA workshop, please contact:

 Statewide ICWA Coordinator

 Office of Children’s Services